Best Of Finland: Top Finnish Destinations To Visit In Each Season

 The snowy and magical winter (December - January)

-best of finland: top finnish destinations to visit in each season | the snowy and magical winter (december - january)
+places to visit (in month/year) in helsinki | the snowy and magical winter (december - january)

 Though winter months are the coldest time of the year as the temperature could reach as low as minus 30 degrees Celsius (minus 22 degrees Fahrenheit) in the northernmost parts, many tourists come here for the Santa experience.
 There’s a small village near the city of Rovaniemi (the capital of Finnish Lapland) where you can meet and greet with Santa Claus, partake in a sleigh ride pulled by huskies or reindeers, and even see the Aurora/Northern Lights if you get lucky.
 During the coldest and busiest times in December, the whole village is decorated with Christmas trees, lightings, and shops full of traditional Lapland products.
 In January and February, you can come to ski at Levi - the largest ski resort in Finland.
 If you are willing to pay for an expensive accommodation, experience sleeping under a glass roof while being surrounded by ice in an Igloo.